-When you launch WebStorm for the very first time or there is no open project, you see the Welcome screen, which gives you the main entry points into the IDE (creating or opening a project, checking out a project from version control, viewing documentation, and available plugins):
+When you launch WebStorm for the very first time or there is no open project, you see the Welcome screen, which gives you the main entry points into the IDE like creating or opening a project or checking out a project from version control:

 When a project is opened, you will see the main window divided into several logical areas:

 - Navigation bar for navigating through the project.

 - Status bar contains the various information about the entire IDE, the current project or file in the editor, information, warnings, and error messages.

 - The Editor, where you actually create your code.

 - Tool windows.
 They are numerous, and perform different functions: help you explore and navigate through the projects and file structures, view search and inspection results, run, debug and test applications, work in interactive consoles, and more.

 Everything you do in WebStorm, is done within the context of a